peterhrncirik/CS50-Python/README.md

-    camelCase - contverts camelCase str to camel_case str Coke Machine - adds valid coin inputs to buy a 50 cent bottle of coke Just setting up my twttr - removes vowels from user input string Vanity Plates - checks if desired vanity plate is valid given a variety of conditions Nutrition Facts - returns calorie content of a fruit from user input
+    camelCase - contverts camelCase str to camel_case str Coke Machine - adds valid coin inputs to buy a 50 cent bottle of coke Just setting up my twttr - removes vowels from user input string Nutrition Facts - returns calorie content of a fruit from user input

 Week 3 - Exceptions